-Why does anyone need an inspirational coach in 2021?
+Why does anyone need an inspirational coach?

 Since all coaches inspire their clients to be the best version of themselves, is this not the mandate of every coach?